arshad171/rl-crazyflie/README.md

 - initializing stick at an angle helps after the agent is trained for 1e6

 - algorithmic convergence: stochastic policies (PPO, A2C) were found to converge better than deterministic (TD3).

+## Observations

+- Model with integral errors has a smoother path, while the other models have a zig-zag path with the agents taking long strides.
+But the error model does not stabilize well after reaching the destination.

+- The magnitude of the error decreases after a few RL steps.

+- The model trained on dist (without error) tends to overfit the training scenario (+ve dist), learns maneuvers with max velocity.
+This does not work well when the direction of wind is reversed or agent is initialized to different point.

+## Future

+- Train longer for better stabilization.

+- Errors vs Time

+- Init agent at destination and compare the deviations when subject to wind.

+- Smoothness $\int |\tau''(t)^2| dt$